OrchardLANL/DPFEHM.jl/paper.md

 `DPFEHM` is a Julia package that includes computer models with a focus on the Earth's subsurface, especially fluid flow, which is critical for the aforementioned applications.
 `DPFEHM` is able to solve the groundwater flow equations (single phase flow), Richards equation (air/water), the advection-dispersion equation, and the 2d wave equation.
 One of the key features of `DPFEHM` is that it supports automatic differentiation, so it can be integrated into machine learning workflows using frameworks such as Flux or PyTorch.
+The automatic differentiation capabilities give it the same performance as adjoint methods.

 # Statement of need